 - Finding it difficult controlling your emotions.
 Having emotional outbursts that are not in keeping with the situation.

-- Find it difficult to trust people, you feel hostile and distrustful of the world
+- Find it difficult to trust people, so you find it difficult forming deep and meaningful friendships and partnerships

 - You avoid friendships and relationships as you find them difficult